 A "SIP trunk" in the context of MBG is simply a pair of endpoints, defined by their IP addresses and signaling ports.
-One of the endpoints is usually your ICP (MiVoice Business/3300 ICP, MiVoice Office 250, MiVoice MX-One, or MiVoice Office 400), and the other is your SIP provider's firewall or SBC.
+One of the endpoints is usually your ICP (MiVoice Business/3300 ICP, MiVoice Office 250, MiVoice MX-One, MiVoice Office 400, MiVoice Border Gateway, or Mitel 5000), and the other is your SIP provider's firewall or SBC.
 These endpoints can be classified by the following modes: